-- Restore bird populations by facilitating additional production and/or reduced mortality of injured bird species - Restore or protect habitats on which injured birds rely - Restore injured birds by species where actions would provide the greatest benefits within geographic ranges that include the Gulf of Mexico

-Bird habitat restoration would enhance bird reproductive success and survival.
-Although bird species using the Gulf of Mexico are varied and diverse, many face similar threats to reproduction and survival, including human disturbance, habitat degradation or alteration, high predation rates from introduced invasive and native predators, disease, pollution, and climate change.
+- Restore bird populations by facilitating additional production and/or reduced mortality of injured bird species - Restore or protect habitats on which injured birds rely - Restore injured birds by species where actions would provide the greatest benefits within geographic ranges that include the Gulf of Mexico including human disturbance, habitat degradation or alteration, high predation rates from introduced invasive and native predators, disease, pollution, and climate change.
 Others experience additional, unique threats, such as becoming fisheries bycatch and colliding with at-sea structures.
 To mitigate these threats, restoration would address injuries to birds resulting from the DWH oil spill.
 Restoration to mitigate threats to birds would address habitat loss and alteration, including managing bird predators and detrimental changes to bird habitat vegetative structure (DWH Trustees, 2016a).